-Steven Speilberg’s masterpiece of giving equal treatment to honoring its subject while questioning their mission was a staggering achievement in film history.
+Steven Speilberg’s masterpiece of giving equal treatment to honoring its subject while questioning its mission was a staggering achievement in film history.
 Never before has a director made the landing at Normandy so intense, so powerful, so shocking; it’s a masterclass in filmmaking watching the road trip of a lifetime by walking across Nazi-infested Germany to save one man.

 National Lampoon’s Vacation (1983)

-The Harold Ramis road comedy film that was based on a short story by John Hughes in the National Lampoon, starred Chevy Chase, Beverly D’Angelo, Randy Quaid, Anthony Michael Hall, John Candy, and Christie Brinkley about a road trip from Chicago to the Walley World in Southern California.
+The Harold Ramis road comedy film was based on a short story by John Hughes in the National Lampoon.
+Starring Chevy Chase, Beverly D’Angelo, Randy Quaid, Anthony Michael Hall, John Candy, and Christie Brinkley about a road trip from Chicago to the Walley World in Southern California.
 While Christmas Vacation still ranks at the top of my favorites of the Vacation filmography, Vacation started a gag-filled film where the main character was the butt of the joke that was influential for decades to come.